Covid-19 & Remote Education

 As a response to the Covid-19 pandemic, the Rose Lelarning Trust has produced a risk assessment (see link below) to be read alongisde school's individual risk assessments.

 Publishing information on remote education provision – new legal duty

 The previous expectation for schools to publish information about their remote education provision on their website, has now become a legal duty.
-The Education (Coronavirus, Remote Education Information) (England) (Amendment) Regulations 2021 comes into force on 12 February 2021 and updates the existing legislative requirements for schools to publish details about their in-school curriculum.
+The Education (Coronavirus, Remote Education Information) (England) (Amendment) Regulations 2021 came into force on 12 February 2021 and updates the existing legislative requirements for schools to publish details about their in-school curriculum.
 There is now also a requirement for schools to publish details of their remote education provision.
 The legal duty does not require schools to provide any more information than they were previously expected to under guidance.
 Please click to view The Coronavirus Act 2020 Provision of Remote Education (England) Temporary Continuity (No.2) Direction

 We use the school websites for our remote learning provision through the virtual learning environment (VLE) built into it.
 Pupils can access this by clicking on the Pupil Login button in the top left hand corner.
 Click below to see how it works.

 - Individuals or groups of pupils need to self-isolate, but the rest of the school is still open; or